youarefree/Logs-Analysis-Project/README.md

 Here is a link to download: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip You will need to unzip this file after downloading it.
 The file inside is called newsdata.sql.
 Put this file into the vagrant directory, which is shared with your virtual machine.

+To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql.
+Here's what this command does:

+psql — the PostgreSQL command line program
+-d news — connect to the database named news which has been set up for you -f newsdata.sql — run the SQL statements in the file newsdata.sql

 The database includes three tables:

 The authors table includes information about the authors of articles.